How Debt Affects Your Credit Score

 As you've probably already figured out, debt plays a big part in your financial life.
 Not only does it affect your spending ability, but it also has a direct impact on your credit score and a direct impact on your ability to borrow money or pay a low insurance rate.

 Your credit score also takes into account how close your loan balance is to the original loan amount.
 Paying your loan balances is better for your credit score.

-Carrying a lot of debt, especially high credit card debt hurts your credit score and your ability to get approved for new credit cards and loans.
+Carrying a lot of debt, especially high credit card debt hurts your credit score and your ability to get approved for new credit cards, loans, and an increased credit limit.
 Even if your debt-to-income ratio is low, if your debt hurts your credit score, you could still be denied.
 (Note that your income isn't a factor in your credit score.)

 How you handle debt also has an impact on your credit score.
 Paying off your balances quickly helps raise your credit score because you’re lowering your credit utilization.
 If your debt is too much to handle, your credit score could suffer.
 For example, if you miss payments because you can’t afford your debt, you’ll lose credit score points.

 Choosing debt settlement or bankruptcy to deal with your debt will result in credit score damage that takes several months, even years, to recover from.
 Credit counseling and debt consolidation don’t directly affect your credit score.
 But, debt consolidation can have a negative impact on your credit score.
 You could be penalized for opening up a new account, an action that lowers your average credit age.
 Age of credit is 15% of your credit score.
 (While some debt solutions can hurt your credit score, they may still be worth considering.
 You can rebuild your credit score over time, and being debt-free is still good for your overall financial health.)